 - Do not intentionally stare into the laser beam.

-- Do not intentionally aim the pointer beam at oneself or another person, particularly in the face.
+- Do not intentionally aim the pointer beam at another person, particularly in the face.

-- Direct the beam toward the screen and away from the audience.
+- Direct the beam toward the screen or item and away from the audience.

 - Turn the beam off when not in use.

 - Do not point the laser beam at mirror-like surfaces.